variantstudios/wisdomwaysacupuncture.com/_posts/2018-03-15-ready-set---wood-season-tips-for-keeping-your-liver-happy-this-spring.md

 ### The Wood Element reminds us that growth and movement are vital
 {: .present-before-paste}

 Without growth, we stagnate, and with stagnation comes a host of problems.
-If we're stagnating in any area in life, it is precisely in the spring more than any other time that these issues come to the forefront.&nbsp;
+If we're stagnating in any area in life, it is precisely in the spring more than any other time that these issues come to the forefront.
 {: .present-before-paste}

 If we are held back or blocked, anger soon follows.